2016 Munich shooting: Authorities' response

 An urgent warning was issued to avoid the Karlsplatz ("Stachus"), due to reports of multiple shootings occurring there.
 Munich police had received information about an attack at Karlsplatz, but after arriving there, announced that the information was false.
 Drivers were advised not to pick up any passengers.
 People in Munich were warned by the police to stay at home and avoid crowds and public squares.

 Following initial reports of shots being fired, some 2,300 officers were deployed throughout Munich from the greater area and surrounding states.
 A manhunt was soon initiated.
 Munich police urged residents not to leave their homes until further notice.
 The special operations police unit GSG 9 was deployed.
 Other regions of Germany, Austria, and Switzerland were asked to assist in the investigation.
 A backpack was found apparently matching the one carried by the gunman at McDonald's.
 Police reportedly used a robot to examine it, and a total of 300 rounds of ammunition were found inside.
 Police officials warned of "an acute terror situation" and initially thought that there were up to three attackers, but later confirmed that there was only one gunman.

 The Munich U-Bahn, tram service, bus service, and services on the central portion of the S-Bahn in Munich were stopped.
 Munich main station was evacuated and all trains were cancelled in and out of Munich.
 Regional and inter-city trains ceased their service to and from the region of the shooting.
 Deutsche Bahn provided accommodation trains for stranded commuters and tourists where they could seek refuge.
 These were located at Mammendorf, Starnberg, Geltendorf, Dachau, and Freising.

 Casualties

 Nine victims and the perpetrator died in the incident; 16 others were injured, four by gunshot.
 Three of the dead were female, and six were male.
 Seven of the dead were Muslims.
-Two of the victims were of Turkish origin, one was Greek, two victims were from German Sinti families and one was from a Kosovan Roma family.
+Three of the victims were Turkish, two victims were from German Sinti families and one was from a Kosovan Roma family.